 Minor injuries are best treated by rest, gradually returning to exercise when any pain or discomfort has gone.
 If there are any cuts, cleanse them and cover with a clean dressing.
 Leave blisters unopened, if possible.
 I.C.E. - ice, compression and elevation - helps most minor sprains and strains.
 Minor ailments such as corns and athlete's foot are easily treated by the Chiropodist.

-If the problem is more serious, or if you are in any doubt, it is best to consult a State Registered Chiropodist for advice.
-She can treat a number of acute injuries by applying appropriate strappings and pressure bandages, or by using a range of electrotherapies, such as ultrasound and lasers, to speed up healing.
+If the problem is more serious, or if you are in any doubt, consult an Osteopathy or Chiropodist at Absolute Health for advice.
+We can offer treatment for a range of musculo-skeletal injuries, to speed up healing.

-There is also a lot the chiropodist can do to prevent injuries recurring, or indeed developing in the first place.
-State Registered Chiropodists are trained in Biomechanics - the study of the application of science to the way we walk or run.
-They can tell if our particular style may be causing any problems or injuries.
+To prevent injuries recurring, or indeed developing in the first place, you may benefit from a gait/biomechanical assessment.
+Our Chiropodists and Osteopaths are trained in Biomechanics - the study of how the body moves when we walk or run.
+They can tell if your particular style may be causing any problems or injuries.

-For example, feet normally turn slightly inwards (pronate) or outwards (supinate), when we move.
-But if we do this excessively, perhaps because we have inherited a structural problem with our feet, they will not function properly, which places abnormal amounts of stress on the lower leg, leading to injury.
+For example, our feet will roll slightly inwards (pronate) or outwards (supinate) when we move, but if they do this excessively, perhaps because we have inherited a structural problem with our feet, they will not function properly, placing abnormal amounts of stress on the lower leg, knee, hip or in the spine.
+One leg may be longer than the other, either from postural habit - twisting at the pelvis - or from a previous leg fracture/repair - you may need a 'heel raise' under one foot to realign the body and prevent problems higher up.

 Footwear should be given the same consideration as any other piece of sporting equipment.
-Sports shoes should protect as musch as possible, be durable, and, as mentioned earlier, should be right for the sport and surface.
+Sports shoes should protect as much as possible, be durable and should be right for the sport and surface.
 If running, the shoe should have adequate cushioning in the midsole and a flared heel for stability.
 Lots of people, including a number of our leading sportsmen and women, have one foot longer or larger that the other.
 Make sure the bigger foot is comfortable within the shoe.

-State Registered Chiropodists will be able to give advice on suitable footwear.
-They will be able to suggest suitable 'warm up' exercices to ease you gently into your chosen sport, and help prevent injury.
+Your Chiropodist at Absolute Health will be able to give advice on suitable footwear.
+They can suggest suitable 'warm up' exercises to ease you gently into your chosen sport to help prevent injury.